Heat flux sensor: Usage

-There are various examples of sensors that internally use heat flux sensors examples are laser power meters, pyranometers, etc.
+There are various examples of sensors that internally use heat flux sensors, including laser power meters, pyranometers, etc.

 We will discuss three large fields of application in what follows.

 Applications in meteorology and agriculture

 Soil heat flux is a most important parameter in agro-meteorological studies, since it allows one to study the amount of energy stored in the soil as a function of time.

 Typically, two or three sensors are buried in the ground around a meteorological station at a depth of around 4 cm below the surface.
 The problems that are encountered in soil are threefold:

 First is the fact that the thermal properties of the soil are constantly changing by absorption and subsequent evaporation of water.

 Second, the flow of water through the soil also represents a flow of energy, going together with a thermal shock, which often is misinterpreted by conventional sensors.

 The third aspect of soil is that by the constant process of wetting and drying and by the animals living on the soil, the quality of the contact between sensor and soil is not known.

 The result of all this is the quality of the data in soil heat flux measurement is not under control; the measurement of soil heat flux is considered to be extremely difficult.